findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 ### Memory

 Each state machine instance has one memory register/dictionary/map.
-All of the memory access (read/write) are integrated state-transitions, and they [rules](#rule).
+All of the memory access (read/write) are integrated state-transitions, and their [rules](#rule).
 If we bring some scripting language onboard, the memory model integration is the first thing to solve.
 Also current memory model isn't production ready for large-scale service agents because there isn't any